noisebridge/rfid-access-control/software/firmware/README.md

 with a `<CR>` or `<LF>` or both.
 Commands with upper-case letters modify the state of the system, lower-case letters just read information.

+     # The following, lower-case letters read state, don't modify
      ?     : Prints help.
+     e<msg>: Just echo back given message.
+Useful for line-reliability test.
+             (Use with line length ~ <= 30 characters).
+     s     : Read stats.
+     n     : Read name of terminal as set with 'N'.

+     # Commands with upper-case letters modify the state.
      W<xx> : Writes output pins.
 Understands 8-bit hex number, but only 6 bits are currently addressed: PC[0..5] on the Atmega8 Responds with W<yy> with <yy> the actual bits being set (some